-Creating a Store Visit ad is similar the other ads that are built in Facebook.
+Creating a Store Visit ad is similar to the other ads that are built-in Facebook.
 Users click on the “Create Ad” button from their Ads Manager page or Power Editor and click on the ”Store Visits” option.

 The Store Visits option will prompt users to select the page they are running ads for and give the campaign a name.
 (Note: the page you select must be part of the Locations framework.)

 Users are then able to set the parameters for the ad unit by defining the target age, sex, language, interests or behavior.
 For users that have already created a custom audience during previous ad buys, they are still able to use that information instead of creating a new audience.